syamsathyan/Thoughts-Of-Things/README.md

-Vuoto Commons Lib
+CXE(Center for Engineering Excellence)  - FlyWheel
 ===================
-#### A set of commonly used highly optmized routines, classes and functions.
+#### A set of commonly used highly optimized routines, classes and functions.

 + **Strings** - String manipulation that uses FixedFastStringBuilder, utilizes jvm string pool and provides fast light methods.
 + **DateUtils** - Joda utilities